-A re-registration fee of \$100 will be assessed if the student has been out of school (class time) for 12 months and was administratively withdrawn.
+A re-registration fee of \$100 will be assessed if the student has been out of school (class time) for 12, whether initiated by the student or administratively withdrawn.
 Any student suspended for academic reasons may be readmitted only upon approval by the adult studies admission committee.